iamjoshk/discogs_sync/README.md

 - User folders sensor with folder details in attributes
 - Buttons to refresh data for each API endpoint
 - Actions that return collection, wantlist, and user lists data for use in dashboards
+- Action that downloads thumbnail and cover art to local storage
 - Rate limit monitor
 - API Status monitor
 - Support for flex-table-card integration